ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### GET Handler {#gid-get}

-The GET handler returns the symmetric group keying material for the group identified by "GID".
+The GET handler returns the symmetric group keying material for the group identified by "GROUPNAME".

 The handler expects a GET request.

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If verification succeeds, the handler returns a 2.05 (Content) message containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty','key' and 'num' specified in {{gid-post}}.

 The payload MAY also include the parameters 'ace-groupcomm-profile', 'exp' and 'mgt_key_material' parameters specified in {{gid-post}}.

-### ace-group/GID/pub-key
+### ace-group/GROUPNAME/pub-key

 This resource implements GET and FETCH handlers.

 #### FETCH Handler {#pubkey-fetch}

-The FETCH handler receives identifiers of group members for the group identified by "GID" and returns the public keys of such group members.
+The FETCH handler receives identifiers of group members for the group identified by "GROUPNAME" and returns the public keys of such group members.

 The handler expects a request with payload formatted as a CBOR map.
 The payload of this request is a CBOR Map that MUST contain the following fields:

 * 'get_pub_keys', whose value is a non-empty CBOR array.
-Each element of the array is the identifier of a group member for the group identified by "GID".
+Each element of the array is the identifier of a group member for the group identified by "GROUPNAME".
 The specific format of public keys as well as identifiers of group members MUST be specified by the application profile (OPT1, REQ9).

-The handler verifies that the group identifier of the /ace-group/GID path is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler identifies the public keys of the current group members for which the identifier matches with one of those indicated in the request.
 Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the 'pub\_keys' and 'peer\_roles' parameters from {{gid-post}}.
 In particular, 'pub\_keys' encodes the list of public keys of those group members including the respective member identifiers, while 'peer\_roles' encodes their respective role (or CBOR array of roles) in the group.